 **One final thing, which I forgot to originally state – there’s no Photo mode.
 I’ve seen online that people aren’t happy with the lack of a third-person viewpoint as well.
 Maybe as a future update, we could see the inclusion of both a robust photo mode and a third-person camera?**

-Personally, I feel that The Outer Worlds is much more than ‘Fallout in Space’, it’s a brilliant masterpiece which strives on player-choice and morality.
+Personally, I feel that The Outer Worlds is much more than ‘Fallout in Space’, it’s a brilliant masterpiece that strives on player-choice and morality.
 Whether you’re exploring the numerous planets, working your way through the many quests, trying to get on the good side of a faction, or simply having a ‘blast’ killing everyone, there’s always something to do.
 Visually the game is simply gorgeous, Mechanically it’s deep and highly customisable for your playstyle, and in terms of the story and lore, there’s so much to read, discover and become a part of.

 Whether you’re playing The Outer Worlds day-one via Xbox GamePass on both the Xbox One or PC, or you’re picking it up on the PS4 or the Epic Games Store (or the Switch in the near future), Halcyon awaits you, traveller.